 Marie Kondo recommends starting in the morning and doing a full-sweep.
 If that were to happen for me, I would have to hire a sitter to remove the children from the house for at least a week to go through everything.
 This part is not practical for me.
 Because I have my entire house on a 6 month cleaning rotation, I am just going to implement this method as I deep clean each of these areas.
 I also do a clean sweep each evening and give special consideration to items that are continually left out or overlooked by the kids when they clean up.

 Another thing to remember is that this method was originally developed by a single woman who lived by herself.
 If I did that, I’m pretty sure my home could stay completely clutter-free.
 Because I have many other people involved in this process, I have to understand that clutter will build up again (hence, my 6 month deep cleaning rotation) so I can tackle the problems while they are still small and manageable.
 I am excited to teach my children these principles and see how it impacts them.
-I have some children who have no problem getting rid of garbage, and others save everything.
+I have some children who have no problem getting rid of garbage, and others who save everything.

 Where Have I Seen the Biggest Difference?

 My home is pretty clutter-free to begin with, but I have a great talent for storing things in an organized manner.
 This method has helped me sort through items in my home and create more usable storage space.
 Now I have room for things that need to be stored for later use, rather than stored indefinitely.